NVRM0R/vega/README.md

 <img src="images/filesystem.png"></img>
 </p>

-*evaluation.py* is a interface to interact with [Craddock et al., Human Brain Mapp., 33 (9) 2012](https://github.com/ccraddock/cluster_roi)

-### Code Improvments
-The original [Craddock et al., Human Brain Mapp., 33 (9) 2012](https://github.com/ccraddock/cluster_roi) code has been modified to meet modern trends:
-* updated to python3+ version
-* added preprocessing filtering
-* added GPU support for effective computing
-* Hardcoded constants have been brough as functions arguments

-### project structure
-To support easy access to user's uploaded files.
-JSON metafile has been created.
+To support easy access to data, JSON metafile has been created.
 After clicking "new project" button in web GUI, server creates new folder and JSON metafile:
 ```json
 {
     "name":"my_project.conn", // project name